-The branch unit is a third execution unit that is used when the computer must skip over to another part of a software program, changing
+The branch unit is a third execution unit that is used when the computer must skip over to another part of a software program, changing the work flow.
+The branch unit keeps the branches in the software from interrupting the flow of instructions to the execution units.
+It does this by looking ahead for branches and fetching them from the instruction cache.

-The integer unit of the 601 uses a fourstage pipeline to process four instructions at the same time.
+5 The integer unit of the 601 uses a fourstage pipeline to process four instructions at the same time.